 The incredible story of one man, four years, and fame

 Stardew Valley is a good game, no doubt.
 But what I find truly fascinating is the story behind it.
-The game was quietly developed by one man over the course of four years until it was released earlier this year.
+The game was quietly developed by one man over the course of four years.

-From there, the game quickly earned a spot among Steam’s top-selling games (right there among heavy-hitters such as Fallout 4, Tom Clancy’s The Division and Far Cry Primal).
-It now has a subreddit with over 50,000 subscribers and is rated Overwhelmingly Positive on Steam with 19,000 reviews!
+From there, the game quickly earned a spot among Steam’s top-selling games.
+It has a subreddit with over 200,000 subscribers and glowing reviews from both the press and gamers: